-Ola Snøve is independent of the company's management and material business contacts.
+Ola Snøve business contacts.

 Chairman

 Ola Snøve has served as Aker BioMarine's Chair of the Board since 2014.
 Previously, he was Investment Director of Aker ASA for more than ten years, and he is the former President & CEO of Epax.
 Snøve holds a MSc and a PhD from the Norwegian University of Science and Technology, and an MBA with Distinction from INSEAD.
 He is a Norwegian citizen.